-Cybersecurity’s current moment in the spotlight, propelled by numerous high profile data breaches and cyberattacks in recent years (Wannacry, Target, Deloitte, etc), has most industry professionals nervously seeking guidance for their organizations in 2018.
+Cybersecurity’s current moment in the spotlight, propelled by numerous high-profile data breaches and cyberattacks in recent years (SolarWinds, Marriott, MGM, and more), has most industry professionals eagerly seeking guidance for their organizations.
 If your line of work involves information technology, one of the frameworks you’ve likely heard of in the last few years is NIST.

-The National Institute of Standards and Technology is a non-regulatory agency of the US Department of Commerce with a mission to promote industrial innovation and industrial competitiveness.1 However, when someone refers to “the NIST framework” they may be referring to one of several different frameworks: the Cybersecurity framework, the Security and Control framework, or the Risk Management framework.
+The National Institute of Standards and Technology (NIST) is a non-regulatory agency of the US Department of Commerce with a mission to promote industrial innovation and industrial competitiveness.
+However, when someone refers to “the NIST framework” they may be referring to one of several different frameworks: the Cybersecurity Framework, the Security and Control Framework, or the Risk Management framework.

-NIST’s Cybersecurity framework, released in 2014, focuses on building cyber resiliency - shifting an organization’s stance toward cyber attacks from a reactive one to a prepared state.
+NIST’s Cybersecurity Framework (or NIST CSF), released in 2013 and updated in 2018, focuses on building cyber resiliency — shifting an organization’s stance toward cyber attacks from a reactive one to a prepared state.
 As internal auditors, business owners, board members, and executives alike all seek to better understand how to build cyber resilient programs, NIST is an important agency and resource to get to know.
 Not only do its Cybersecurity and Security and Control frameworks overlap with many existing information security control frameworks, including CIS, COBIT, ITIL, but they are among the most detailed pieces of guidance accessible to professionals and senior management.

 We spoke with a handful of risk management professionals — Ben Sady of Dixon Hughes Goodman; Andrew Cheng, CRISC, CISM, CISA; and Keith Snyder, Lindsay Timcke, and Dennis Christoforatos of DLA, a management consulting firm — to get their take on NIST and its importance today.